hayemaxi/amazon-q-developer-cli/rfcs/0000-fine-tool-permissions.md

 These commands provide a clear and consistent way to manage permissions by adding the concept of "rules", i.e. allow rules and block rules:
 - `allow` grants permission for a specific path, command, or AWS service operation
     - The specific path/command/operation (or pattern) must match an allowed rule.
+    - If there are no allowed patterns, then nothing will pass and everything will requie confirmation.
 - `block` explicitly blocks a specific path, command, or AWS operation (overrides allow rules).
     - This is not required to ensure that Amazon Q prompts for a tool.
 Rather, it allows the user to configure situations such as "allow all git commands ... except git push"
 - `remove-rule` removes a rule from either the allow or block list, resetting to default behavior for that path/command/operation